Volkswagen Passat owners have reported 8 problems related to fuel injector (under the gasoline fuel system category).

 See all problems of the 2000 Volkswagen Passat.

-The car involved was a 1998 Volkswagen Passat.
 The engine started vibrating and the engine light came on, consumer found out that the fuel injector coil needed to be replaced.
 Nlm.

 See all problems of the 1998 Volkswagen Passat.

 |Tank Assembly problems||

 |Gasoline Fuel System problems||

 |Fuel Hoses Lines/piping And Fittings problems||